Terairk/rust-blogpost/README.md

 ## Prerequisites

-- Docker + Docker Compose
+- Docker + Docker Compose (this can be done by installing Docker Desktop)
-- Potentially PostgreSQL (but should be handled by Docker)

 ## Building Commands
 I used docker compose for handling building the main rust-web backend and the PostgreSQL database.
 The following commands are used for building and running the service.